acl-devsign-winter-2018/projects/midterm/README.md

 ## Initial Requirements

-Review your notes on the research/discovery and strategy phases of the UX process. **By Monday morning**, you should have completed
+Review your notes on the research/discovery and strategy phases of the UX process. **By Monday morning**, you should have completed the following:

 ### Competition Analysis